OpenDSA/OpenDSA/RST/source/Shellsort.rst

      <img id="shellsort_av1_check_mark" class="prof_check_mark" src="_static/Images/green_check.png" />
    </div>

-In the actual Shellsort, each of these sublists of length 2 gets sorted using Insertion Sort.
+Shellsort will sort each of these sublists of length 2 using Insertion Sort.
 As you click through the next slideshow, you will first see the current sublist highlighted in yellow.
 Then a pair of elements to be compared will be shown in blue.